valejmdev/cutedoglunapp1/assets/docs/readmepages/TESTING.md

 -   The site was sent to friends for feedback and testing.
 -   All forms have validation and will not submit without the proper information.
 -   .gitignore file has been included to prevent system file commits.
--   The image loading blur has been thoroughly tested and gone through numerous iterations to optimise the smoothness of the transition on different devices and internet speeds.
+-   The image loading blur has been thoroughly tested and gone through numerous iterations to   optimized the smoothness of the transition on different devices and internet speeds.
 -   Backup Map functions have been tested in a local deployment.
 -   Email error functions have been tested offline as well.
 -   External links open in a new tab.